HellenG/RepData_PeerAssessment1/PA1_template.md

 ## Mean total number of steps taken per day

 To compute the mean total number of steps taken per day, the `by()` function is used to group the data into days before computing the totals for each day (missing data is suppressed).
 A histogram is ploted to show the distribution of daily activity.
-For clarity, `breaks` has been increase a bit to show the difference in the activity levels.
+For clarity, `breaks` has been increase a bit, to show the difference in the activity levels.

 ```r